CongThNguyen/Cleaning-Excel-with-Python/README.md

 2. The third file is called `‘Impressions & Clicks.xlsx’` which contains a websites clicks and impressions which is currently in a daily view format.

 a/ Aggregate this data up to a weekly view, with weeks being Monday - Sunday.
-Then output to look like `"Impressions & clicks combined.csv"`
+Then output to look like `"Impressions & clicks cleaned.csv"`